 - E-Scooter, E-Bike and Hoverboard Injuries and Deaths Are on the Rise; Celebrate National Fire Prevention Week with the Safe Use of Micromobility Products | CPSC.gov

-What should I do if I was injured while riding an e-scooter?
+What should I do if I was injured while riding an electric scooter?